btielen/hid_tools/README.md

 # HID-Tools

-This crates provides tools for working with the Human Interface Devices (HID) protocol.
+This crate provides tools for working with the Human Interface Devices (HID) protocol.
 It can parse, build and display Report Descriptors.

 ## Getting started